Physical Constraints to Development Within Bayside

 Discharge of water containing sediment and contaminants can have a significant harmful effect upon the environmental health and amenity of creeks, wetlands, ponds and Botany Bay.

 Disturbance of soil for building, construction and landscaping can cause pollution if not managed correctly.
-Bayside Council requires the implementation of controls for soil and water management for developments, as outlined in the Part 3G of the Development Control Plan 2013.
-(Link to new location of Botany DCP)
+Bayside Council requires the implementation of controls for soil and water management for developments, as outlined in the Development Control Plans.

 The following information must be provided as part of documentation of Development Applications to Council: